LGBT Foundation: Current work

 The Village Angels and Village Haven are LGBT Foundation's night-time safety and harm reduction projects.
-They provide support to vulnerable people in Manchester's historic Gay Village on a Friday and Saturday evening from 9pm to 5am.
+They provide support to vulnerable people in Manchester's historic Gay Village on a Friday and Saturday evening from 9pm to 3am.
 The Village Angels was first established in 2011, where a team of volunteers and a first-aid trained shift lead patrolling the Gay Village every Friday and Saturday from 9pm to 3am, wearing the hot pink uniforms for which they are renowned.
 In 2016, they piloted an expansion of the Angels programme - the Village Haven.
 The Village Haven is a night time safe haven for those too vulnerable to be out on the streets.
 Following the success of this pilot, the Village Haven became a permanent fixture of LGBT Foundation's community safety programme in 2017 working continually in tandem with the Village Angels.
 Each year the programmes support 5,000 people every year, including 450 highly vulnerable people.
 In 2017, they partnered with Smirnoff as part of their "We're Open" campaign making a short video about the Angels work and to begin expanding the programme nationally.
 In 2018, the Village Angels and Haven volunteers won the "Dedication to Volunteering" award at the Greater Manchester Health and Care Champions Awards, an initiative of the Greater Manchester Combined Authority and the NHS.
 In 2019, the Village Angels were awarded the Queen's Award for Voluntary Service, the highest honour a voluntary group can receive in the UK.

-LGBT Foundation has dedicated Men's and Women's Programmes.
-In 2019, LGBT+ Futures Fund announced they would fund the Men's Programme to continue to delivering creative activities for gay, bisexual and trans men.
-The Women's Programme works to support and empower all lesbian and bisexual women to improve their health and wellbeing, increase their skills, knowledge and confidence, and reducing their feelings of isolation.
-Through their events, workshops and community leaders project, the Women's Programme has gone from providing one event per month to ensuring at least one activity per week for lesbian, bi, queer and trans women.
-They also manage over 2,500 meetup members and 2,500 bulletin subscribers with content dedicated to lesbian and bi women, and support over 2,000 women a year have greater access to targeted information through outreach and netreach.
-In 2019, to mark International Women's Day, they unveiled the preliminary results of The National Sexual Wellbeing Survey for Women who have Sex with Women.
-It was the largest research of its kind for over a decade.
-In 2019, the Women's Programme was nominated for the 'Inclusion Champion' award at the Greater Manchester Health and Care Champions Awards.